Product Subscription Agreement

 “Software Upgrades” means certain modifications or revisions to the Software, but excludes products for which Forcepoint generally charges a separate fee.

-“Subscription” means a non-exclusive, personal, non-transferable right to use the Products in accordance with this Agreement and the Order.
+“Subscription” means a non-exclusive, personal, nontransferable right to use the Products and use the output of the Services Offerings in accordance with this Agreement and the Order.

 “Virus” or “Malware” means computer software or program code that is designed to damage or reduce the performance or security of a computer program or data.